dell/csm-docs/content/docs/authorization/v2.x/configuration/powerscale/_index.md

 4. Prepare the driver configuration secret, applicable to your driver installation method, to communicate with the CSM Authorization sidecar.

-    **Helm**

-    Refer to the [Install the Driver](../../../../deployment/helm/drivers/installation/isilon/#install-the-driver) section to edit the parameters to prepare the `samples/secret/secret.yaml` file to configure the driver to communicate with the CSM Authorization sidecar.

-    - Update `endpoint` to match the localhost endpoint in `samples/secret/karavi-authorization-config.json`.

-    - Update `mountEndpoint` to the PowerScale OneFS API server.
-For example, 10.0.0.1.

-    - Update `skipCertificateValidation` to `true`.

-    - The `username` and `password` can be any value since they will be ignored.

-    Example:

-    ```yaml
-    isilonClusters:
-      - clusterName: "cluster1"
-        username: "ignored"
-        password: "ignored"
-        isDefault: true
-        endpoint: localhost
-        endpointPort: 9400
-        mountEndpoint: 10.0.0.1
-        skipCertificateValidation: true
-    ```

     **Operator**

     Refer to the [Prerequisite](../../../../deployment/csmoperator/drivers/powerscale/#prerequisite) section to prepare the `secret.yaml` file to configure the driver to communicate with the CSM Authorization sidecar.